 Ear Tube Surgical Insertion

 For some children, they are an option.
-It is also possible for adults to receive ear tubes, but it is not common.
-The most commonly prescribed type is used if your kid gets recurrent ear infections (three or more times in six months), has fluid in their ears for long periods of time, or has a collapsed eardrum.
+It is also possible for adults to receive ear tubes, but it is not shared.
+The most commonly prescribed type is used if your kid gets recurrent ear infections (three or more times in six months), has fluid in their ears for long periods, or has a collapsed eardrum.
 An ear tube is a small, cylindrical tube that is surgically inserted into the eardrum to drain fluid and stabilize air pressure.
 As the child’s ear grows, the tubes naturally fall out.